chakane3/Java_Notes/UdemyCourse/DataTypes/README.md

 # Data Types

-We have this concept of primitive data types.
+We have this concept of primitive data types, these are built into the java language.
 These are
 <ul>
     <li>INTegral: byte, short, int, long</li>
     <li>Floating: float, double</li>